 When my family first transitioned to a gluten free diet, I still ate rice a few days a week.
 But when I cut back on the grains, I was struggling to find a way to enjoy my rice without the grain and carbs.

 Then I found out about cauliflower rice.
-I searched on YouTube for tutorials on how to make cauliflower rice and found this one from Big Red Kitchen.
 It’s so simple to make, and I’ve adapted the tutorial with my own twist that I think you’ll really enjoy.

 - Cut cauliflower into quarters or pieces small enough to fit into your blender.